DrankRock/CMScrape/README.md

 I am currently trying to make the best possible GUI using PyQt5.
 I am also trying to get a full database of CardMarket links to facilitate the creation of the list of links.
 I would like to have it in a "Game-Expansion-Number-Name-URL" form, to create a Database in the future and facilitate the access of the data.

 ## TODO :
 Add MultiThreading
-Improve the wobbly console output in the -g version Find testers to have some feedback
+Find testers to have some feedback
-Add a tool to create the list, using CM's database to add full expansions, search by names etc Create a card scanner using OpenCV (this is a distant todo, as I have near to no experience in opencv)
+Add a tool to create the list, using CM's database to add full expansions, search by names etc
+Create a card scanner using OpenCV (this is a distant todo, as I have near to no experience in opencv)

 ## Download :
 ```shell